On the Fourier Mean Bodies of a Convex Body

 An immediate consequence of Proposition~\ref{p:contravariance} is that, if $D$ is a linear image of $K$, and $F_p K$ is a $L^n$-star, then so too is $F_p D$.
 As we shall see in Theorem~\ref{t:compactness}, $\vol_n(F_p E)<\infty$ for every ellipsoid $E$ when $p \in (0,n+1)$.
 We choose to prove this directly as well. \begin{prop} Let $E\subset\R^n$ be an ellipsoid.
 Then, $F_p E$ is compact if and only if $p\in (0,n+1)$.
 In particular, for such $p$, if $E=T\B+x_0$ for some $T\in \operatorname{GL}_n(\R)$ and $x_0\in \R^n$, then $F_p E$ is the centered ellipsoid given by

-\end{prop} \begin{proof} We consider separately the case $n=1$; assume for now that $n\geq 2$.
-For every $O\in SO(n)$, we have

-establishing that $F_p \B$ is rotational invariant, i.e. either a centered Euclidean ball or all of $\R^n$.
-We could appeal to Theorem~\ref{t:compactness} to obtain that $F_p \B$ is a ball when $p\in (0,n+1)$, but we choose to give a self-contained proof that, while more technical, explicitly provides the radius of $F_p \B$.
+\end{prop} \begin{proof} Assume that $n\geq 2$.
+Then, for every $O\in SO(n)$, we have establishing that $F_p \B$ is rotational invariant, i.e. either a centered Euclidean ball or all of $\R^n$.
+We could appeal to Theorem~\ref{t:compactness} to find that $F_p \B$ is a ball when $p\in (0,n+1)$, but we choose to give a self-contained proof that, while more technical, provides the radius of $F_p \B$.